 JPMorgan Chase & Co. is a global financial services firm with assets of USD 2 trillion.
 Operating in more than 60 countries, the firm is a leader in investment banking, consumer financial services, small business and commercial banking, financial transaction processing, asset management, and private equity.

 J.P.
-Morgan's Social Finance business provides financial services to the growing market for impact investments, meaning those investments made with an intent to generate impact beyond financial return.
-Social Finance was launched in 2007 with a double-bottom line objective of achieving positive impact on low-income and excluded populations around the world, while simultaneously earning a reasonable rate of return.
+Morgan's Social Finance business launched in 2007 to serve the growing market for impact investments in direct response to client interest and the increasing recognition that innovative business models can complement limited public sector and philanthropic resources by delivering market-based solutions to achieve sustainable and scalable social and environmental impact.
 The group publishes research to provide thought leadership to the market, commits J.P.
 Morgan capital to impact investments, and provides investment services to its clients.

 Read a profile of a LeapFrog impact investment >